Zhenhao-Zhang/OpenHOI/README.md

 <!-- - 4.
 If you want to get multi-object affordance or scene-level manipulation for long-horizon hoi, try the multi-object-affordance/scene_planning.py -->

-# Set Up Enviroment for Affordance-Driven Diffusion
+# Set Up Enviroment for Affordance-Driven HOI Diffusion

 - 1. Create Python Enviroments
       ```